 Allow your primer enough time as recommended by the manufacturer to dry then apply 2 coats of paint over the dried primer, primer helps in improving the adhesion between the surface of Formica and the paint.
 The number of coats you apply will depend on the quality of your paint.

 Finally, allow your painted structure to dry undisturbed, you can speed up the drying time if it’s necessary then attach back the hardware.

 Painting Formica cabinets and countertops is a great way to enhance your room’s beautiful look.
 It also saves you money since the cost of replacing them might surpass your budget.

 Note: These structures have slippery surfaces.
-Hence, you must stay keen with your arrangements and use the recommended paint to obtain demanding results.
+Hence, you must stay keen with your arrangements and use the recommended paint to obtain the best results.

-The most preferred paint that works well with Formica cabinets is epoxy and water-based paints.
+Epoxy and water-based paints are the most preferred paint that works well with Formica cabinets.
 These paints are known to dry up quickly.
 Besides, they are more durable than other typical options.